AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
     <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-51102-catalog-rule-is-not-correctly-indexed.html">ACSD-51102: Catalog rule applied to large number of products not correctly indexed:</a> The ACSD-51102 patch fixes the issue where a catalog rule that is applied to a large number of products is not correctly indexed when the rule is enabled by a scheduled update.
-This patch is available when the Quality Patches Tool (QPT) 1.1.33 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.33 is installed.
     </td>
     <td>New article </td>
     <td>July 13, 2023</td>